cmbothwell/hedgineer/README.md

 ]
 ```

-where the first column represents the `security_id`, the second and third the key and value attribute pair, respectively, and the fourth the `effective_date` of the fact.
+where the first column represents the `security_id`, the second and third the key and value attribute pair, respectively, and the fourth the `effective_date` of the fact (this is basically the audit trail from the prompt with a few extra additions I added).
 Here `parse_date` simply converts the textual date into a `datetime.date` object.

 We can think of our Security Master as being indexed by a hierarchical key, i.e. (security_id, effective_date).